MikolFr/home-assistant.io/source/_integrations/daikin.markdown

 ---

 <p class='note warning'>
   Daikin has removed their local API in newer products.
-They offer a cloud API accessible only under NDA, which is incompatible with open source.
+They offer a cloud API accessible only under NDA, which is incompatible with open source.<br />
+  Remark: Daikin team seems to be opened to work with open source solutions, for example Jeedom, so, I suppose that it could be the same for Home Assistant.
 </p>

 The `daikin` integration integrates Daikin air conditioning systems into Home Assistant.